jeffbski/autoflow-graphviz/README.md

 For more information on `autoflow` the lightweight flow control rules engine:  http://github.com/jeffbski/autoflow

+Note: This is NOT related to FaceBook's `flow` type system.

+## Project status - INACTIVE

+I am not currently working on autoflow or autoflow family projects.
+I am happy to accept contributors if further developement is needed.

 ## Goals

 Generate graphviz diagrams for flow definitions that: